oceanprotocol-archive/OEPs/10/README.md

 ####  OAuth actors and components:

-- client: TBC
+- client: Any app or service you (as a user) want to grant it to a private information.
-- Authorization Server: TBC
+- Authorization Server: The server that will generate the access token for client
-- Authorization Grant : TBC
+- Authorization Grant :  Permission
-- Access Token: TBC
+- Access Token: The token that will be used to allow client get access.
-- Scope: TBC
+- Scope: The scope includes what type of data client will be able to access ie. profile, contacts.
-- Resource Owner: TBC
+- Resource Owner: Any one who has actually the right to share the data.
-- Resource Server: TBC
+- Resource Server: Where we store or hold the actual data
-- Redirect URI
+- Redirect URI: Also, it is known as the call back.
+The link that authorization server uses to send the authorization code to the client
-- Consent: TBC
+- Consent: The message you get from the authorization server
-- Front Channel: TBC
+- Front Channel: This channel runs in the browser level.
-- Back Channel: TBC
+- Back Channel: This is more secure where communication will be between the authorization server and client in order to share the access token

 OAuth 2.0 protocol is not designed for authentication but mainly Authorization.

-TBC
+It is provides a a deligated authorization mechanism in which client (myapp.com) could have access to private information such as your contacts list by delegating the authorization method to another third party called authorization server.
+The authorization server will return a consent to the resource owner in order to get accept/reject the request.
+If yes, the authorization server will use the redirect URL to send the authorization code.
+The client will use the authorization code in order to get the access token through the back channel.